Dooez/trait-poly/README.md

 Implementation lookup uses this order:

-1. `trp::impl_spec_for<Impl, std::remove_cv_t<Trait>>` specialization;
+1. `trp::impl_spec_for<std::remove_cv_t<Impl>, std::remove_cv_t<Trait>>` specialization;

    > [!NOTE]
    > `trp::impl_spec_for<I, T>` requires `T` to be cv-unqualified.

-2. `trp::impl_spec_for<Impl, TraitBase>` for each base of `Trait`;
+2. `trp::impl_spec_for<std::remove_cv_t<Impl>, TraitBase>` for each base of `Trait`;

    > [!NOTE]
-   > This search is depth-first at the moment.
+   > This search is depth-first.

+3. Direct public members with matching identifier:
-3. Public direct members of `Impl` that satisfy all of these conditions:
+    1. First direct public members of `Impl` that do not satisfy all of are discarded:

-   - the identifier matches;
         - the member is callable through a cv-qualified reference to `Impl` with the arguments specified by the trait method;
         - the invocation is `noexcept` if the trait method is `noexcept`;
-   - the return type exactly matches the type specified by the trait method.
+        - the return type matches type specified by the trait method:
+          - matches exactly if trait or method are annotated with <not_implemented>, default behavior;
+          - convertible to if trait or method are annotated with <not_implemented>.
+    3. trait method signature with potentially adjusted return type is checked. return type is adjusted if the method being checked returns a type diffreent from initial trait signature;
+    4. if cv-promotion is allowed cv qualified signatures are checked e.g. if return adjasted trait method signature is `int foo(int);` and a member does not match it, then `int foo(int) const` etc. are checked;
+    5. if parameter conversion is allowed an overload set is built and resolved using normal C++ overload resolution.

-4. Steps 1-3 are repeated for public bases of `Impl`, breadth-first.
+4. If there are no direct public members with matching identifier, steps 1-3 are repeated for public bases of `Impl`, breadth-first.
-5. Trait defaults.

-Lookup does not perform overload resolution.
-Full overload resolution would be complex to implement and, as far as I know, is not possible for function templates in C++26.

-Basic overload resolution is a desired future improvement:

-- build the full viable overload set for each source in the lookup list;
-- use a perfect match when one is present.

-Return type matching could become a customization point, but it is not implemented at the moment.
+   If there are multiple fitting candidates, the result is discarded.
+5. Explicit trait defaults `trp::default_impl_spec<std::remove_cv_t<Trait>>`.
+6. Inline trait defaults i.e. static members with matching signature:
+   - method         `       auto foo(int) const -> int`
+   - inline default `static auto foo(const auto&, int) -> int`

+Overload resolution limitations:
+- Function templates cannot be inspected in C++ 26.
+  There's no way to acquire instantiation from a call.
+  The only reliable way to check function template is to check conversion to pointer to a member.
+  Currently member function templates will only be selected if they match the signature exactly in the 3.2 or 3.3 or if they are the only candidate and the parameter conversion is allowed.
+  If there is more than one candidate in 3.5 and one of them is a template the overload resolution cannot be done.
+- Reflections of *using-declaration* is not present in C++26.
+  This means that if there are multiple bases providing `foo` member, and the derived class uses *using-declaration* to disambiguate, the implementation overload resolution cannot be done.

 ## Trait Handles

+### Variant
+The non-type erased handle is `trp::trait_variant<Trait, Alternatives...>`.
+It is owning wrapper with value semantics.

+To prevent clashing with method object the following free functions are provided:

+- `trp::index(Var const& var) -> tag_t` returns index of the current alternative
+- `trp::valueless_by_exception(Var const& var) -> bool` returns false if variant holds a value
+- `trp::emplace<I>(Var& var, Args&&... args)` constructs an alternative I in place
+- `trp::emplace<T>(Var& var, Args&&... args)` constructs an alternative of type T in place
+- `trp::get<I>(Variant&& var) -> decltype(auto)` returns a reference to alternative I
+- `trp::get<T>(Variant&& var) -> decltype(auto)` returns a reference to alternative of type T
+- `auto holds_alternative<T>(Var const& var)-> bool` returns true if current alternative is of type T
+- `trp::get_if<I>(Variant&& var) -> decltype(auto)` returns a pointer to alternative I, nullptr if not active
+- `trp::get_if<T>(Variant&& var) -> decltype(auto)` returns a pointer to alternative of type T, nullptr if not active

+### Type-erased handles
-The core handle is the type-erased `dyn_trait_ref<Trait>`.
+The core the type-erased handle is `trp::dyn_trait_ref<Trait>`.
 It is a non-owning view over a trait object.

 Method access uses dot notation: `ref.foo();`.
 Because dot notation is reserved